Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 ```

 > [info]
-> It's good to rerun the `pip freeze` command whenever you add or upgrade your packages.
+> It's good to re-run the `pip freeze` command whenever you add or upgrade your packages.
 That way, others reading your code can re-install your dependencies without too much pain!
 If you ever want to install packages from a `requirements.txt` file, you can do so with:
 ```
-$ pip install -r requirements.txt
+$ pip3 install -r requirements.txt
 ```

 # Adding a Flask server